neptune-zip/mhci-coursework/README.md

 ## Running the code

-Please use `npm install` to download dependencies.
+Please cd into the mhci-coursework folder and use `npm install` to download dependencies.
 NodeJS is required.
 Run the development server using  `npx vite --host`.